-Since 2007, our business focus has been on the commercialization of non-food based oilseed plants and biomass.
-We began with the development of farms growing Jatropha curcas ("Jatropha") - a non-edible plant indigenous to many tropical and sub-tropical regions of the world, including Mexico, the Caribbean and Central America.
-On March 13, 2013, we acquired Sustainable Oils, LLC, a Delaware limited liability company that has extensive experience in the development and farming of Camelina as an energy crop.
-In that acquisition, we also acquired certain intellectual property, including issued patents, related to Camelina production.
-As a result of the acquisition, our biofuels operations have expanded into the development of Camelina sativa ("Camelina") - an annual plant from the brassica family traditionally grown in northerly regions of the United States, Europe and Asia.
-We have focused on these two plants primarily because we feel they are complementary to one another, have the potential to produce oil seed crops economically, they generally require less water and fertilizer than many conventional crops, and can be grown on land that is normally unsuitable for food production or is fallow or idle due to crop rotation.
+As a company we will continue to focus on these two plants because we feel they are complementary to one another and have the potential to produce oil seed crops economically.
+Both of these crops are dryland farmed, they generally require less water and fertilizer than many conventional crops and can be grown on land that is normally unsuitable for food production or is fallow or idle due to cyclical crop rotation.

 Both Jatropha and Camelina oil are high-quality plant oils used as direct substitutes for fossil fuels and as feedstock for the production of high quality biofuels and other bio-based products.
-Both crops have been tested and proven to be highly desirable feedstocks capable of being converted into ASTM approved fuels.
+Both crops have been tested and proven to be highly desirable feedstocks capable of being converted into ASTM specification fuels.
 The term "biofuels" refers to a range of biological based fuels including bio-kerosene (a.k.a bio-jet fuel) biodiesel, renewable diesel, green diesel, synthetic diesel and biomass, all of which have environmental benefits that are the major driving force for their adoption.
 Using biofuels instead of fossil fuels reduces net emissions of carbon dioxide and other green-house gases, which are associated with global climate change.
-Both Jatropha and Camelina oil can also be used as a chemical feedstock to replace fossil and non-food based products that use edible oils in their manufacturing or production process.
 The residual material derived from the oil extraction process is called press-cake or meal, which in the case of Jatropha is a high-quality biomass that has been proven and tested as a replacement for a number of fossil-based feedstocks, fossil fuels and other high value products such as renewable charcoal, fertilizers, and animal feed.
-Camelina meal is high in Omega3 and has already been approved by the FDA as a livestock (animal) feed or enhancement in the United States.
+Camelina meal is high in Omega3 and has already been approved by the FDA as a livestock (animal) feed or livestock feed ingredient in the United States.